XFarooqi/XFarooqi/README.md

 👋 Greetings!
 I'm Abdul Raheem, a junior data scientist on a journey to dive deep into the ocean of artificial intelligence.
 The world of Machine Learning and deep learning is my canvas, where I paint algorithms that unravel insights from data's intricate tapestry.
 I am a 2x Microsoft Certified & 2x Udacity Nanodegree holder in the domain of ML/AI.

-I am also an active contributor to the open-source community, contributing to over 5+ organizations including Apache APISIX, Lightening-AI and DevHub.
-I love creating content in the form of YouTube videos and Blogs to simplify complex topics in a fun and interactive way.
-I take pride in my impactful project: "DevHub," empowering individuals with Career Mentorship, Structured Roadmaps, Virtual Internships and No-Code Portfolios to help them become Nex-Gen Developers.

 🌱 Beyond code, I'm a community virtuoso.
 I've planted the seeds of tech communities, nurturing them into vibrant ecosystems with over a thousand members.
 I have organized 30+ tech events, hackathons and Inter-City Coding Competition to help my peers learn and build real-world solutions.